antirez/disque/README.md

 FAQ
 ===

-Is Disque based on Redis?
+Is Disque part of Redis?
 ---

 No, it is a standalone project, however a big part of the Redis networking source code, nodes message bus, libraries, and the client protocol, were reused in this new project.
 In theory it was possible to extract the common code and release it as a framework to write distributed systems in C. However given that this was a side project coded mostly at night, I went for the simplest route.
 Sorry, I'm a pragmatic kind of person and it was very important to maximize the probability of me actually being able to release the project soon or later.

+However conceptually Disque is related to Redis, since it tries to solve a Redis use case in a vertical, ad-hoc way.

 Who created Disque?
 ---

-Disque is a project of Salvatore Sanfilippo, aka @antirez.
+Disque is a side project of Salvatore Sanfilippo, aka @antirez.

 There are chances for this project to be actively developed?
 ---